 Grandma’s table always had Sue Bee® honey.

-Since 1921, Sue Bee Honey has been the standard that all honey is judged by.
+Since 1921, Sue Bee® honey has been the standard by which all honey is judged.
 For generations, our independent beekeepers have made sure every bottle is grandma-approved by sampling, testing and grading all honey for clarity, floral type, flavor, moisture and color.
-So, the honey you pick from the shelf is always pure, all-natural honey.
+So you know that the honey you pick from the shelf is always pure, all-natural honey.

 Honey combinations to savor.